GSA/srt-api/README.md

         -y --yes : delete existing git repo in temp directory -n --no : do not delete any existing git repo in temp directory -b --create-tag-from-branch : Create TAG at head of this branch

-## Documentation
-Documentation for the srt-server is created from JSDoc tags embeded in the source code.
-You can find a pre-build copy in the the [/docs](docs/index.html) directory of this repository.
-The documentaiton can be rebuilt from source when updats are necessary using `npm run doc`

 ## Running / Configuration
 The `npm run start` command will start the server.
 Database configuration options are read from server/dbConfig/dbConfig.js and general configuration from